What Should I Do with Company Stock Resulting from RSUs?

 Some people might be able to keep their company stock because they can afford the risk.
 For example, if a person doesn’t spend a lot of money or wants to work forever, they can attain their financial goals even if their company stock price dropped by a large percentage.

-A financial planner can provide this context by running a long-term financial projection, or “capital-needs analysis” to compare:
+A financial planner can provide this context by running a long-term financial projection to compare:

 - What you want (e.g., helping you articulate your financial goals, such as retirement, home purchase, or supporting family members).

 - What you have (e.g., your current and future savings).

 Keep the Company Stock